 Dakhla is a tiny region of beauty located in southern Morocco, tucked away between the Atlantic and Saharan sands.
 It is slowly emerging as one of the popular holiday destinations in Morocco.

-Dakhla may appear to be a remote location given the buildings there, but thanks to some excellent hotels, restaurants, and facilities for thrilling sports, this location is quickly becoming a favourite of both residents and visitors.
+Dakhla may appear to be a remote location given the buildings there.
+However thanks to some excellent hotels, restaurants, and facilities for thrilling sports.
+This location is quickly becoming a favorite of both residents and visitors.

 We would like to mention that Dakhla is well-known as a windy city.
 It attracts windsurfers and kitesurfers from all over the world to engage in these sports.

 Meknes should be on your best holiday destinations in Morocco list as it is a UNESCO World Heritage site.
-Meknes, one of Morocco’s four imperial capital cities, beautifully combines Islamic and European architecture.
+One of Morocco’s four imperial capital cities, beautifully combines Islamic and European architecture.
 It is a striking city constructed in Spanish-Moorish architecture, encircled by tall walls with grand gateways.

-Meknes is named after the Miknasa Berber tribe, which originated in southern Tunisia and came to this area in the ninth century.
-Meknes, in the centre of Morocco, comprises two distinct neighbourhoods with very different vibes: the ancient “Medina,” which contains the city’s historical landmarks, and the new “Ville Nouvelle,” which features large homes, contemporary vehicles, and branded takeaways.
+It is named after the Miknasa Berber tribe, which originated in southern Tunisia and came to this area in the ninth century.
+Meknes, in the center of Morocco, comprises two distinct neighborhoods with very different vibes.
+The ancient “Medina,” which contains the city’s historical landmarks.
+The new “Ville Nouvelle.”
+Which features large homes, contemporary vehicles, and branded takeaways.